2-group global symmetries, hydrodynamics and holography: Introduction

-where $u^\mu$ plays a role of fluid velocity, $h^\mu$ is a unit vector pointing the direction of the string-like charged objects.
-Both vectors are normalised, $u^\mu u_\mu = -1, h^\mu h_\mu = 1$, and orthogonal to one another $u^\mu h_\mu = 0$.
-The chemical potential $\mu_a, \mu_b$ and the densities $\rho_a, \rho_b$ with subscript $a,b$ are associated to the zero-form and one-form $U(1)$ symmetry respectively.
+where $u^\mu$ plays a role of fluid velocity and $h^\mu$ is a unit vector pointing the direction of the string-like charged objects.
+Both vectors are normalised, $u^\mu u_\mu = -1, h^\mu h_\mu = 1$, and are orthogonal to one another $u^\mu h_\mu = 0$.
+The chemical potentials $\mu_a, \mu_b$ and the densities $\rho_a, \rho_b$ with subscript $a,b$ are associated to the zero-form and one-form $U(1)$ symmetry respectively.
 Together with the pressure $p$ and the energy density $\varepsilon$, they satisfy the following thermodynamic relations

 where $p=p(T,\mu_a,\mu_b,\hat\kappa)$ is an equation of state of a generic thermal equilibrium with 2-group global symmetry.
 Classically, it is a collections of `point particle' and `strings', respectively charged under the zero-form and one-form $U(1)$, as illustrated in Figure \ref{fig:strings}.